History

 Developing our conservation, education and community activities

-Susan Davies was appointed as the new Chief Executive of the charity in January 2019.
+Susan Davies, FRSB was appointed as the new Chief Executive between January 2019 - January 2025.
 With this appointment the Trustees signalled their intention to focus much more prominently on the conservation, education and science communication objectives of the charity, as well as fostering better relations with the stakeholders around the harbour areas and in the local community.
+Significant progress has been made towards meeting these aims.

 Refurbishing our visitor attraction

-An extensive refurbishment project of the core of the existing Centre was fully implemented in 2019.
-The Discovery Experience was transformed with new story boards and digital and mechanical interactives that can be used to better tell the story of the importance of Scotland’s marine environment and the learning hub was modernised to better support our educational activities.
-The welcome areas and our not-for-profit trading company café and retail offer was also refreshed.
-Visitors are introduced to our work via our new website and the moment they enter our Centre.
+An extensive refurbishment project of the core of the visitor attraction was fully implemented in 2019.
+The Discovery Experience was transformed with new story boards, digital and mechanical interactives, and virtual reality of the underwater world to better tell the story of the importance of Scotland’s seabirds and the marine environment.
+Our learning hub was modernised to better support our educational and community-based activities.
+The welcome areas, café and retail offer were also refreshed with a much stronger sense of the charitable objectives throughout and a product range that better reflects ethical, local and sustainable principles.
+Signficant investment was also made in the re-development of our website and adding new content to this continues today.

 Throughout the refurbishment project the Charity received support, both creative ideas and direct funding, from its active Volunteer Group.